 In this article:

-- An individual SEP IRA account is opened for each employee.
+- You must open an individual SEP IRA account for each employee.

 - Contributions can vary from year to year.

-- Contributions for the year should be made by the company's tax filing deadline, but there is usually no separate filing requirement for SEP IRA plans.
+- Contributions for the year should be made by the company's tax filing deadline.
+There is usually no separate filing requirement for SEP IRA plans, however.

 - Age 21 or older